 So your boyfriend or husband is jealous over you, and you feel nice about it, right?
 You think he loves you so much to the point of jealousy.
 Get this.
 Jealousy is not a sign of love and genuine attention.
 It is a sign of insecurity and possessiveness.
 And hey, that’s not cute.
 Rather, it can be a disaster waiting to happen!

 The jealousy can be overt, clearly displayed, or covert, subtly held by your partner.
 I don’t know which one is “better” or “worse”, in fact, none is.
-The difference though is that where jealously is clearly displayed by your partner, you are in a position to control it by removing yourself from the relationship.
-On the contrary, if he is jealous but hides it, that’s even more dangerous because he may just lash out at you at anytime without warning, because of something you said or did that he perceives as interfering with your relationship or his sense of security.
+The difference though is that where jealousy is clearly displayed by your partner, you are in a position to control it by removing yourself from the relationship.
+On the contrary, if he is jealous but hides it, that’s even more dangerous because he may just lash out at you at any time without warning, because of something you said or did that he perceives as interfering with your relationship or his sense of security.

 What kind of men are jealous?